 - Good communication and cooperation skills

-How to write a Backend Developer job description
+Backend developer job description

 A good Backend Developer job description will clearly outline the tasks and responsibilities for the post.
 You will also need to include what skills, knowledge and experience you are looking for.
 Don't forget to include other key information such as expected salary and whether the post involves a probationary period.

-Backend Developer job tasks
+Backend developer job tasks

 - Developing new web applications and improving existing ones